Colin Chapman: Innovations and legacy

+Chapman, whose father was a successful publican, was also a businessman and innovator in the business end of racing.
+He introduced major advertising sponsorship into auto racing; beginning the process which transformed Formula One from a pastime of rich gentlemen to a multi-million pound high technology enterprise.
+He was among the first entrants in Formula One to turn their cars into rolling billboards for non-automotive products, initially with the cigarette brands Gold Leaf and, most famously, John Player Special.

 DeLorean scandal

-From 1978 until his death, Chapman was involved with the American tycoon John DeLorean, in his development of a stainless steel sports car, to be built in a factory in Northern Ireland which was majority-funded by the UK government.
-The original concept design was for a mid-engine sports car, however difficulty in securing the original Wankel engine rights and design complications led to the rear-engine mount design.
+From 1978 until his death, Chapman was involved with the American tycoon John DeLorean, in his development of a stainless steel sports car to be built in a factory in Northern Ireland, which was majority-funded by the UK government.
+The original concept design was for a mid-engine sports car, but difficulty in securing the original Wankel engine rights and design complications led to the rear-engine mount design.
+This project would eventually evolve into the DMC DeLorean.